esnext/es6-module-transpiler/README.md

-# node-module-transpiler
+# ES6 Module Transpiler

-node-module-transpiler is an experimental compiler that allows you to write your JavaScript/CoffeeScript using a subset of the current ES6 module syntax, and compile it into AMD or CommonJS modules.
+ES6 Module Transpiler is an experimental compiler that allows you to write your JavaScript/CoffeeScript using a subset of the current ES6 module syntax, and compile it into AMD or CommonJS modules.

 **WARNING: The ES6 module syntax is still undergoing a lot of churn, and will definitely still change before final approval.**

-**node-module-transpiler will track ES6 syntax, and not attempt to maintain backwards compatibility with syntax that ultimately did not succeed as part of ES6.**
+**ES6 Module Transpiler will track ES6 syntax, and not attempt to maintain backwards compatibility with syntax that ultimately did not succeed as part of ES6.**